nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Detailed information can be found under [Features](#features).

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

 ---

-## Symbols and Tips
+## Key Symbols and Tips for a Smooth Experience

 Throughout this guide, you'll encounter several symbols.
 Refer to these symbols as you explore the guide.
 Each provides quick insights or warnings that can make your experience smoother: